moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 Developers building dApps on top of Tanssi EVM Appchains can use [Remix](https://remix.ethereum.org/){target=\_blank}, one of the most popular Ethereum development environments, to build, compile, and deploy their smart contracts.
 Remix can be used with any EVM Appchain, thanks to the seamless compatibility of Tanssi EVM Appchains.

 This guide walks through the process of creating and deploying a Solidity-based smart contract to the Tanssi Dancebox TestNet using the Remix IDE.
-This guide can be adapted for your own Tanssi EVM Appchain by simply adding the RPC URL of your Appchain to your EVM Wallet and switching networks to it.
+This guide can be adapted for your own Tanssi EVM Appchain by simply adding the RPC URL of your Tanssi Appchain to your EVM Wallet and switching networks to it.

 ## Checking Prerequisites {: #checking-prerequisites }

-For the purposes of this guide, you'll need to have MetaMask installed and configured to work with your EVM Appchain.
+For the purposes of this guide, you'll need to have MetaMask installed and configured to work with your Tanssi EVM Appchain.
 You can follow [this guide to configure MetaMask for Tanssi with the demo EVM Appchain](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank}.

 ## Getting Started with Remix {: #getting-started-with-remix }